fmidev/smartmet-tools-grid/doc/quick-setup.md

 available and where it can be found.

 We use the “**filesys2smartmet**” application in order to scan directories and searching grid files.
+This application belongs to the <a href="https://github.com/fmidev/smartmet-tools-grid">"smartmet-tools-grid"</a> package.
 When it finds a grid file, it recognizes grid parameters and all essential information (timesteps, levels, etc.) and stores this information into the Content Storage.
 Notice, that this information does not contain the actual grid data.